dywisor/roverlay/doc/rst/usage.rst

    simple rule.

 Keywords
-   There are two keywords that control how a rule file is read.
+   There are three keywords that control how a rule file is read.

    The important one is the *#deptype <dependency type>* directive that defines that all rules until the next *deptype* directory or end of file,